-When I showed a bit of skepticism and asked, “Can a 58-year old guy like me pull this off?” she answered without flinching, “Hey, you’re wearing AG jeans; you know style.”
+When I showed a bit of skepticism and asked, “Can a 58-year-old guy like me pull this off?” she answered without flinching, “Hey, you’re wearing AG jeans; you know style.”

 She was right.
-She showed me three plain shirts I could wear with it and then the piece de resistance, a busy floral shirt that made the jacket...and me...look even better.
+She showed me three plain shirts I could wear with it and then the pièce de résistance, a busy floral shirt that made the jacket - and me - look even better.

 That young woman crafted a social experience for me.
 She skillfully set the table and presented me with each dish.

-But when people do go out, do they find the human element in your store?
+Will customers find the human element in your store?

 How are you making a human connection that focuses on the customer first?

 Sam Mallikarjunan was buying flowers for his wife at a popular florist.
 The woman had come over and simply asked, “Who are you buying flowers for?”